MikroElektronika/mikrosdk_click_v2/clicks/force2/README.md

 ## Examples Description

-> This example demonstrates the use of Force 2 click board by reading and displaying the voltage from AN pin and the calculated force (N) value.
+> This example demonstrates the use of Force 2 Click board by reading and displaying the voltage from AN pin and the calculated force (N) value.

 **The demo application is composed of two sections :**